Shalom90/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to delete a file
+script that deletes a non-empty directory